alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```
 ### Update Final Texture

-In this method we draw all the necessary textures in the final_texture (using the render target as we have done before), in the corresponding order :
+In this method we draw all the necessary textures in the final_texture using the render target as we have done before.
- - Minima
+Realizaremos el pintado en este orden:

 ## Links to more Documentation